Jamtt/Codewords/Readme.md

 # Welcome to Codewords 👋

 A place where code and words become one.
-A documentation of Jamie's experience throughout the class CodeWords run by Karen ann Donnachie and Andy Simionato.
+A documentation of Jamie's learnings/findings, progress and experiences throughout the class CodeWords run by Karen ann Donnachie and Andy Simionato.

 To fix all your problems use:
 ```